There are now 3 possible online modes for units:

 - Students are able to (1) explain the main legal principles of water resources law and important emerging issues; (2) ascertain the legal effect of the National Water Policy driven water law reforms and understand the reform issues confronting Western Australia; and (3) apply the principal legal and policy materials for water resources management in Western Australia.

-- Indicative assessments in this unit are as follows: (1) minor essay; (2) research essay; and (3) presentation.
+- Indicative assessments in this unit are as follows: (1) pre-class minor essay; (2) in-class exercise (e.g. daily blog); and (3) post-class research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.